awesomerank/awesomerank.github.io/lists/vsouza/awesome-ios.md

 * [WANetworkRouting ★10](https://github.com/Wasappli/WANetworkRouting) - An iOS library to route API paths to objects on client side with request, mapping, routing and auth layers
 * [Reactor ★179 ⏳1Y](https://github.com/MailOnline/Reactor) - Powering your RAC architecture :large_orange_diamond:
 * [SWNetworking ★4](https://github.com/isamankumara/skywite) - Powerful high-level iOS, macOS and tvOS networking library. from the creator of SWNetworking 🔶
+* [Digger ★260](https://github.com/cornerAnt/Digger) - Digger is a lightweight download framework that requires only one line of code to complete the file download task
+. :large_orange_diamond:

 #### Email